MicrosoftDocs/sdk-api/sdk-api-src/content/wmsdkidl/nf-wmsdkidl-iwmprofilemanager-saveprofile.md

 ### -param pdwLength [in, out]

 On input, specifies the length of the <i>pwszProfile</i> string.
 On output, if the method succeeds, specifies a pointer to a <b>DWORD</b> containing the number of characters, including the terminating <b>null</b> character, required to hold the profile.

-#### - pProfile [in]

-Pointer to the <a href="https://msdn.microsoft.com/00f28d6b-d27d-4268-960e-c8ea25e5359e">IWMProfile</a> interface of the object containing the profile data to be saved.

 ## -returns